mozman/ezdxf/README.md

 --------

 A Python package for creating and modifying DXF drawings, regardless of the DXF version.
-You can open/save any DXF file without losing content (except comments), Unknown tags in the DXF file are ignored but retained for saving.
+You can open/save any DXF file without losing content (except comments).
+Unknown tags in the DXF file are ignored but retained for saving.
 With this behavior it is possible to also open DXF drawings that contain data from third-party applications.